Jennifer Runyon: Career

 Runyon made her feature-film debut in the slasher film To All a Goodnight (1980), about a group of school girls stalked by a killer in a Santa Claus costume.
 She was subsequently cast in a supporting role as Sally Frame on the soap opera Another World, which she taped in New York from March 1981 until February 1983.
-She had a small part as a student being given an ESP test by Bill Murray's character in Ghostbusters (1984), and starred in Up the Creek that same year, the latter of which she filmed over several weeks in Bend, Oregon.
+She had a small part as a student being given an ESP test by Peter Venkman in Ghostbusters (1984), and starred in Up the Creek that same year, the latter of which she filmed over several weeks in Bend, Oregon.
 She later appeared on television as Gwendolyn Pierce in the sitcom Charles in Charge (1984–1985), and replaced Susan Olsen as Cindy Brady in the television film A Very Brady Christmas (1988).

-She was a guest on Beverly Hills, 90210 in 1991.
 In 1988, Runyon played the lead in The In Crowd and was in the pilot of Quantum Leap.
 She also starred in the comedy 18 Again!.
 She also appeared in Murder, She Wrote in the 1989 episode, "Seal of the Confessional" playing the character Kelly Barret alongside leading role Angela Lansbury.

-In 1990 she played a supporting role in the World War II parody A Man Called Sarge, produced by the brother of Roger Corman, Gene Corman, father of her husband Todd Corman.
+In 1990 she played a supporting role in the World War II parody A Man Called Sarge, produced by Gene Corman (her father-in-law).
+She was a guest on Beverly Hills, 90210 in 1991.

 Personal life

-Runyon married film and television director and collegiate basketball coach Todd Corman on March 9, 1991.
-Corman served as head coach of the Loyola Marymount women's basketball team from 1985 to 1995.
-He coached at Albertson College from 1996 to 2001.
-Beginning in 2001, he was the assistant coach of the women's basketball team at Oregon State University.
+On March 9, 1991, Runyon married Todd Corman, a collegiate basketball coach with stints at Loyola Marymount, Albertson College, and Oregon State University; he also worked in film and television production during breaks between sports seasons.
 The couple have a son, Wyatt, and a daughter, Bayley.

 In a 2014 interview, Runyon stated she was semiretired from acting, and instead working as a teacher; she also stated that she co-hosted her own cooking podcast.